What is Socality Camp?

 What will the weather be like?

-September is very unpredictable.
+The weather in the mountains can be very unpredictable.
 It could be very warm during the days but it will be cooler through the nights.
-While this is the most beautiful week of the year with the changing fall colors there may be some rain and even possibly light snow.
+This is very first week of summer and also the longest days of the year with a lot of sunlight.

 How much physical activity is involved?

 Alberta is surrounded by incredible mountain ranges.
 Many of the places we visit will have extremely easy access points and involve very little activity to enjoy these amazing views.
-However, some of the excursions will involve some minor hikes from 20 mins up to 2 hours.
+However, some of the excursions will involve some minor hikes from 20 mins up to1 hour.
 All hiking is optional.
 If you opt out of hikes, you can enjoy the areas where we visit while others hike.

 How can I contact the organizer with any questions?